This article discusses which event log entries are safe to ignore.

 - System: Logs important actions such as system errors, warnings, user locks and process management.

-- Record full system events such as OS management and hardware/kernel communications.
+- These record full system events such as OS management and hardware/kernel communications.

 - System logs are useful for determining that the Server or system is stable enough to run the Agents.